Stolen Jewellery Recovered

 Further investigations revealed that the Glasgow dealer was still in possession of the Tiara, having purchased it along with the necklace, brooch and emerald ring in September 2006.
 All four pieces had been sold as unclaimed property by the British Airports Association ("BAA") who gave the proceeds of sale to charity.

 In June 2012, thanks to the cooperation of Lyon & Turnbull, BAA, and both jewellery dealers, the ALR successfully recovered the tiara, necklace and brooch.
-Christopher A. Marinello, a lawyer who specialises in recovering stolen, looted and missing works of art for the London based ALR, handled the delicate negotiations that led to the recovery of these valuable items.
+The Art Loss Register handled the delicate negotiations that led to the recovery of these valuable items.

 "I am impressed by the professionalism and cooperation exhibited by Lyon & Turnbull, BAA, and the two jewellery dealers that handled these pieces.
 There was a genuine desire to do the right thing even before the parties knew the identity of the theft victim."